 How to Spot a Heart Attack (5:15)

 If asked what the symptoms of a heart attack are, you’d probably rattle off chest pain, sweating, and weakness.
-Unfortunately, not everyone has those symptoms when they have a heart attack.
-Up to one in three people will have more uncommon symptoms or no symptoms at all, with women, older adults, and diabetics being the most common to have problems they don’t usually associate with heart attacks.
-In fact, one study found that so-called “uncommon symptoms” were more common in older adults than the ones we typically think of.
+Unfortunately, not everyone has a standard set of symptoms when they have a heart attack.
+Up to one in three people will have more uncommon symptoms or no symptoms at all.
+Women, older adults, and diabetics are the most likely to have symptoms that aren't commonly associated with heart attacks.
+In fact, one study found that so-called “uncommon symptoms” were more prevalent in older adults.

 What are some of the uncommon symptoms?